belawidi/unix-workbench-peer-graded/README.md

 ## The date and time make was run

-This make file was run at 'date'
+This make file was run at `date`

 ### The number of lines of code contained in guessinggame.sh

-The number of lines in guessinggame.sh 'cat guessinggame.sh | wc -l'
+The number of lines in guessinggame.sh `cat guessinggame.sh | wc -l`